Filovent yacht charter agency

 Novi Sad Belgrade

-- Authentic: visit Novi Sad and Sremski... see+ Karlovci.
-A panoramic coach tour will give you a glimpse of Novi Sad's magnificent Austro-Hungarian architecture.
+Arrival in Novi Sad early in the morning.
+Optional excursions: - Authentic: visit Novi Sad and... see+ Sremski Karlovci.
+A panoramic bus tour will allow you to see the magnificent Austro-Hungarian architecture of Novi Sad.
 It is considered by Serbs to be one of the most beautiful cities in the country.
-Then on to Sremski Karlovci.
-This bucolic little town is a veritable open-air museum.
-The historic center seems to have sprung from the past.
-The village is totally untouched by the urbanism that disfigures modern cities, and offers visitors a haven of peace bathed in Hungarian and Romanian influences.
+Then drive to Sremski Karlovci.
+This small, bucolic town is a veritable open-air museum.
+The historic center seems to have emerged from the past.
+The village is completely untouched by the urbanism that disfigures modern cities and offers visitors a haven of peace bathed in Hungarian and Romanian influences.

-Sailing to Belgrade.
+Or - Experience: dynamic walk to the Petrovaradin Fortress, an impressive monument built according to Vauban's plans.
+It is listed as a historical and cultural site of great importance in the Republic of Serbia.
+You will enjoy a magnificent view.
+A snack will be provided.
+Return on board.
+Cruise to Belgrade.
 Arrival in the Serbian capital in the evening.
-Evening at leisure OR optional authentic/experiential excursion: folk evening in Belgrade.
-Enjoy a colorful show.
+Free evening Or optional authentic excursion/experience: folklore evening in Belgrade.
+You will attend a colorful show.
 Musicians and dancers in colorful traditional costumes will take you on a journey through the different regions of Serbia.
 After the show, stroll through the bohemian district of Skadarlija.

 Optional services: Visit to Novi Sad and Sremski Karlovci, Dynamic walk to the Petrovaradin fortress, see+